Health Policy: Development, Dissemination, Implementation and Evaluation

 Overall aims and purpose

-This module will enable the student to build upon the previously attained knowledge and develop a comprehensive understanding of and ability to critically analyse issues related to the development, dissemination and implementation of health and social care policy.
+This module will enable the student to build upon the previously attained knowledge and develop a comprehensive understanding of and ability to critically analyse issues related to the development, implementation and evaluation of health and social care policy.
 Students will be able to develop a critical understanding of the influences on policy development including, devolved responsibilities, soical, cultural and global factors.
 This will enable students to critically apply their knowledge of heath and social care policy in relation to the concepts of health and well-being.